-From writing romance novels to wedding ceremonies and other projects along the way, I’ve learned two key lessons.
+From writing romance novels to wedding ceremonies to hosting a podcast and other projects along the way, I’ve learned two key lessons.
 Love stories come in many forms.
 And, destiny is a wide road.

 Romance Writer — Prior to creating “Happily Ever After” in real life weddings, I wrote three historical romance novels.
 Band of Gold, First and Forever, and Just a Miracle were published by HarperCollins in the 1990s and reissued in 2013 by Samhain Publishing as e-books.
 Each story was inspired by something or someone in my family history.
 Writing those stories affirmed what I already knew — that the lives of everyday people are rich with stories worth telling, particularly love stories.